xsy99140636/Xget/README.en.md

 <div align="center">

-**If this repository helps you, please consider giving it a ⭐ Star!**
+**If this repository helps you, please consider giving it a ⭐ star!**

 Made with ❤️ by [Xi Xu](https://xi-xu.me)